 Vegas is synonymous with casinos, but it’s much more than that.
 It’s an alluring city that attracts tourists from around the world to its wide range of attractions.
 Vegas also has good food, great entertainment, and amazing shows (from Cirque De Soleil to hypnotists).
-With all of this in mind, you might be surprised to learn how much there is for you do in Las Vegas if you pack your bags and go exploring.
+With all of this in mind, you might be surprised to learn how much there is for you to do in Las Vegas if you pack your bags and go exploring.

 Get lost in the cityscape.

-Vegas has an intense energy about it that feels like you’re walking through a giant living maze.
-The city is filled with different buildings and hotels that could blend together into a backdrop for a cartoon, if they weren’t built to such high architectural standards.
+Vegas has intense energy about it that feels like you’re walking through a giant living maze.
+The city is filled with different buildings and hotels that could blend together into a backdrop for a cartoon if they weren’t built to such high architectural standards.
 The combination of modern architecture and classic Vegas casinos mixed with modern architecture and classic Vegas casinos mean there are so many different kinds of places to explore.
 You can even find some hidden gems among the highest-end hotels on the Strip, like the Bellagio or Mandalay Bay, which are known for their beauty but have many secret passages you can explore after dark too!

 Experience the darker side of Vegas.